renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 ![Goblin Banner](../images/proto_banner_g_empire.png)

-Goblins have long dwelled in the southeastern reaches of the Emerald Plane, their culture ruled by Kings and Warlords—and infamous for the sale and brutalization of intelligent beings as slaves.
+Goblins have long dwelled in the southeastern reaches of the Emerald Plane, their culture ruled by Kings and Warlords — and infamous for the sale and brutalization of intelligent beings as slaves.
-Since the rise of the Dragonshire—and especially since the Kingdoms of Men reformed from the remains of the Empire of Man—the Goblins have been the weakest major power in the East.
+Since the rise of the Dragonshire — and especially since the Kingdoms of Men reformed from the remains of the Empire of Man — the Goblins have been the weakest major power in the East.

 Their fortunes have changed dramatically since the creation of the Goblin Empire and their conquest of the Ruby Plane.